 Premium Processing Fee

-An employer has the option to request expedited processing (15 days or less) of an H-1B petition for an additional fee of $1,225.
+Optional.
+Either party may request expedited processing (15 days or less) for an additional fee of $1,225.

 Expedited processing (15 days or less) can be requested with the payment of an additional premium processing fee.